 Conjunctions such as “so”, “or”, “but”, “because”, “and,” and others are used to join two parts of a sentence together.
 Whenever possible, do not start a sentence with conjunctions.
 Most of the time, you can cut off the words without changing the meaning of a sentence.
 Conjunctions should only be used at the start of a sentence if omitting them will change the meaning.

-Speaker labels are words used to identify a person speaking in an audio.
-The label is usually the speaker's name, role or other identifying attribute.
+Speaker labels are words used to identify a person speaking in audio.
+The label is usually the speaker's name, role, or other identifying attributes.

 The speaker label should be followed by a colon and space.
 Also, capitalize each speaker label word.

 Interviewer: Hello, and welcome.
 I'm Jack.
 And you are?